 We did a study with the DreamLight and 49 subjects who attended eight weekly group meetings.
 During the course of the group, they had the opportunity to use the DreamLight several times.
-The average number of times the DreamLight was used per subject was six nights, and each subject also contributed an average of thirty nights of data from nights when they did not use the DreamLight.
+The average number of nights the DreamLight was used per subject was six nights, and each subject also contributed an average of thirty nights of data from nights when they did not use the DreamLight.
 On those non-DreamLight nights they may have been using other induction techniques, such as MILD or a modification of the reality testing procedure recommended by Paul Tholey.

-This slide (Figure 2) shows the frequencies of lucid dreams per night per sub-ject during the study.
+This slide [Figure 2] shows the frequencies of lucid dreams per night per subject during the study.
 You can see that lucid dreams are more frequent on nights when the subjects used the DreamLight, even though there is a smaller sample of DreamLight nights than non-DreamLight nights.
-In fact, if you take the average rate of lucid dreaming on non-DreamLight nights, and multiply that expected rate by the total number of nights the DreamLight was used, that gives you the expectation of how many lucid dreams subjects would have had on the same number of nights using the DreamLight-if it had no effect.
+In fact, if you take the average rate of lucid dreaming on non-DreamLight nights, and multiply that expected rate by the total number of nights the DreamLight was used, that gives you the expectation of how many lucid dreams subjects would have had on the same number of nights using the DreamLight - if it had no effect.
 But, you can see a striking difference between this expected number of lucid dreams and the actual number observed for the DreamLight nights.
-Using the expected baseline lucid dreaming rate, only two of the 49 subjects would have had lucid dreams on DreamLight nights, rather than the observed 19.
+Using the expected baseline lucid dreaming rate, only 2 of the 49 subjects would have had lucid dreams on DreamLight nights, rather than the observed 19.

 There were three techniques that we were using in this study: the DreamLight, reality testing and MILD.
 For each subject we did a correlation between the number of times that they had lucid dreams and their use of the DreamLight or not (this was a dichotomous variable) and then the number of times they tested reality on the day before, or the number of times they did MILD during the night.
-Then we averaged the correlation coefficients for however many subjects there were in each compar-ison.
+Then we averaged the correlations coefficients for however many subjects there were in each comparison.
 Not everybody did all the techniques, so there were fewer than 49 correlation coefficients.
-Only subjects who had at least one lucid dream could be used, so we have N's of 34 to 36.
+Only subjects who had had at least one lucid dream could be used, so we have N's of 34 to 36.

-The averages of the correlation coefficients across subjects are shown in Table 1.
+The averages of the correlation coefficients across subjects are shown on this slide [Table I].
 The T-tests test the significance of the difference of each average correlation coefficient from zero.
-If there is no relationship for a given technique between the technique and lucid dream frequency, half the subjects would have a positive correlation, and half would have negative, and the average correlation would be non-significant.
-The DreamLight shows a small, but significant correlation coefficient of about +.10-
+If there is no relationship for a given technique between the technique and lucid dream frequency, half the subjects would have a positive correlation, and half would have negative, and the average correlation would be nonsignificant.